Publications

 Conclusion: PKRNN-2CM is an important improvement in vancomycin TDM, demonstrating enhanced accuracy and performance compared to the PKRNN-1CM model.
 This deep learning model holds potential for future individualized vancomycin TDM optimization and broader application in diverse clinical scenarios.

-Bingyu Mao, Ziqian Xie, Jianping He, Michael Ghebranious, Made K. Prasadha, Degui Zhi, Laila Rasmy
+Bingyu Mao, Made K. Prasadha, Ziqian Xie, Jianping He, Michael Ghebranious, Hua Xu, Degui Zhi, Laila Rasmy